delta-incubator/delta-kernel-rs/.github/pull_request_template.md

 -->

-### Does this PR introduce _any_ user-facing change?
+### Does this PR effect any _public_ APIs?
 <!--
-Note that it means *any* user-facing change including all aspects such as the documentation fix.
-If yes, please clarify the previous behavior and the change this PR proposes - provide the console output, description and/or an example to show the behavior difference if possible.
-If no, write 'No'.
+If yes, please ensure the `breaking-changes` label gets added by CI, and describe why the changes are needed.

+Note that _new_ public APIs are not considered breaking.
 -->

 ### How was this change tested?
 <!--
 If tests were added, say they were added here.
 Please make sure to add some test cases that check the changes thoroughly including negative and positive cases if possible.
-If it was tested in a way different from regular unit tests, please clarify how you tested step by step, ideally copy and paste-able, so that other reviewers can test and check, and descendants can verify in the future.
+If it was tested in a way different from regular unit tests, please clarify how you tested, ideally via a reproducible test documented in the PR description.
-If tests were not added, please describe why they were not added and/or why it was difficult to add.
 -->